NewYorkCityCouncil/council.nyc.gov/docs/HOMEPAGE.md

 * **URL** - a relative or absolute link to any page on the site, or an absolute link to an external initiative site (for absolute links, don't forget the `http://` or `https://`)
 * **Order** - the order by which Features are listed
 * **Featured Image** - the background image of the link

-## The Sidebar

-To edit the sidebar widgets, go to the primary site's Admin > Appearance > Widgets.